 Lobster Risotto is, in a word, decadent.
 Creamy rice, cooked low and slow, is dotted with sweet lobster and swirled with Parmesan cheese.
 While this isn’t the most wallet-friendly dish, it’s a delicious treat for special occasions.

 Want to make it easier on yourself?
 Use precooked lobster for this dish.
 Either purchase already-steamed lobsters from your fish monger, or (better yet) buy cooked and shelled lobster.
 Here in Connecticut. this is available sometimes at Stew Leonard’s and often at Caraluzzi’s.

 If that is not available in your area (or you want to make this a little more wallet friendly), substitute meat from a 1.5 lb lobster.

 - 1 1/2 cup cooked lobster meat, cut into chunks

 - 2 cups arborio rice

 - 4-6 cups chicken broth or stock, simmering

-Melt the butter in a large skillet over medium-high heat.
-Add the lobster and cook for 5 minutes, stirring all the while.
-Remove from heat and seat aside.
+- In a large skillet set over medium heat, melt the butter.
+Add the lobster and warm for 5 minutes, stirring constantly.
+Remove from heat and set aside.

-Using a large saucepan, heat the olive oil over medium-high heat.
-Add the rice and cook for 3 minutes, stirring constantly.
-Pour in white wine and cook until absorbed, still stirring constantly.
+- In a Dutch oven heat the olive oil over medium heat.
+Add the rice and toast for 2-3 minutes, stirring constantly.
+Add the white wine and cook until absorbed.

-Stir in the Parmesan and parsley.
-Serve immediately.
+- Stir in the parsley, Parmesan cheese and reserved buttery lobster.
 For a pretty presentation (and added flavor) serve with lemon wedges on top.